All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Insulin Resistance and Cellular Energy

 A growing body of research links insulin resistance to ME/CFS.
-When cells cannot efficiently uptake glucose, they produce less ATP, the molecule that powers cellular processes.
+When cells can't efficiently uptake glucose, they produce less ATP, the molecule that powers cellular processes.
 Wegovy significantly improves insulin sensitivity and reduces fasting insulin levels , which could improve cellular energy availability for patients whose metabolic machinery is already compromised .

 Brain Health and Cognitive Function